 Genes contain codons which specify the amino acids that should be chained together to form a protein.

-So to summarise, we have an organism, which has a chromosome, and on this chromosome there are genes, which consist of codons, which specify which amino acids go into a protein.
+So to recap, we have an organism, which has one or more chromosomes, and on these chromosomes there are genes, which contain codons, which specify which amino acids go into a protein.
 And proteins can sense and do almost everything.

 All of life is powered by DNA.
 Even a lot of non-life runs on DNA.
 There are two very different kinds of bacteria.
 When these merged billions of years ago, a new domain of life sprang into existence.
 This domain includes plants, fungi, animals and us.

 Viruses and viroids are not living things by themselves, but once they are in a host, they very much are.
 You can see a virus as software that runs on a separate platform.

 Meanwhile, every organism has:

 - Which consists of one or more chromosomes (and plasmids)

 - Which contain genes which consist of

 - Codons that specify beginning and end of a gene, plus the amino acids that make up